 At John Betts, we believe that all pupils have a common entitlement to a broad, balanced, creative and relevant academic and social curriculum.
 Educational inclusion is about equal opportunities for all pupils and we endeavour to ensure all children be fully included in all aspects of school life.
 We respond to pupils in ways which take account of their varied life experiences and needs.
 We strive to eliminate prejudice and discrimination, and to develop a safe, healthy environment where all pupils can flourish and develop the skills to continue as lifelong learners.
 We aim to develop the whole child, ensuring that they become self-confident, flexible, inquisitive learners who are emotionally literate, self-aware and happy members of the school community.
 We recognise the crucial role played by parents, carers and families in improving outcomes for pupils, and the important role of the local community.

-Our Head of Inclusion is Louise Hoyle and she can be contacted via the school office.
+Our Head of Inclusion is Sharon Knights and she can be contacted via the school office.

 Special Education Needs and Disability (SEND) Information Report